 Figure 4.
 Example showing the jump in minimum values for Downwelling Shortwave Irradiance (shortwave_irradiance) at the beginning of deployment 1 for CE02SHSM-SBD11-06-METBKA000.

-For several METBK deployments where no CT data are expected (e.g. the CT sensor was not connected correctly), sea_surface_temperature values are -5, sea_surface_conductivity values are 0.0, and met_salsurf values are 0.0 (Table 10, Fig. 5), when the defined fill values for all of these parameters is -9999999.
+For several METBK deployments where no CT data are expected (e.g. the CT sensor was not connected correctly), sea_surface_temperature values were filled in as “-5”, sea_surface_conductivity values as “0.0”, and met_salsurf values as “0.0” (Table 10, Fig. 5), when the defined fill values for all of these parameters is “-9999999”.
 In addition, other variables appear to be using these data in their calculations, which is creating data products that should fail QC.
 For example, Sensible Heat Flux (met_sensflx_minute) uses sea_surface_temperature (PD1056) in its calculation.
-Sensible Heat Flux is substantially different for each instrument deployment below compared to the other deployments, which suggests that the algorithm is erroneously using a value of -5.0 for sea_surface_temperature to calculate Sensible Heat Flux for these deployments (Fig. 6).
+Sensible Heat Flux is substantially different for each deployment listed in Table 10 (e.g., Fig. 6), which suggests that the algorithm is erroneously using a value of -5.0 for sea_surface_temperature to calculate Sensible Heat Flux for these deployments.

 Table 10.
 METBK instrument deployments where sea_surface_temperature = -5, sea_surface_conductivity = 0.0, met_salsurf = 0.0, and these values are being used in calculations of other data products.